 Your home inspector is there to help you in making an educated decision when purchasing your dream home.
 Remember, don’t hesitate to ask questions.
 Your home inspector will conduct a visual inspection, looking for significant defects.
 Some may be cosmetic in nature, but your home inspector will mainly be focusing on significant items.

-So, what are some questions you should ask your home inspector?
+Some questions you should ask your home inspector?

 The whole process can be a little overwhelming, so we created some key questions you should ask your home inspector during the home inspection process.